-These These allocated parts are open to all residents of the apartments.
-The communal rooms can be used for both impromptu and organised gatherings and will be available for private hire by residents on payment of a fee, which will be credited to the Trust's Accounts.
-When arranging an event, it is requested that as much advance notice as possible be given to the ILM.
+These allocated parts are on the ground floor of Gatchell house and are open to all residents of the apartments and cottages.
+The communal rooms can be used for both impromptu and organised gatherings and will be available for private hire by residents on payment of a fee, which will be credited to the Trust's accounts.
+When arranging an event, it is requested that as much advance notice as possible be given to the Site Manager.
+The communal areas are also available for Trust use.